 This system works.
 That’s why I use it.
 I don’t know of any way to have a more successful company.
-It works because it gets people to contribute, to participate, to learn, and to grow.
+It works because it gets people to contribute, participate, learn, and grow.
 Democracy doesn’t work well if people don’t participate.
-The only problem with the political democracy we have in the United States is that not enough of us contribute.
-At SRC, we get people to contribute by telling them the truth about business.
-We try to appeal to their brains, to show that if they contribute, they’ll get something back.
-That’s where equity is an important tool.
+That's where culture comes into play.
+One of the many problems political democracy has in America is the lack of participation from the electorate.

 Democracy in Business Lends to Greater Engagement & Productivity